 The coverage of HIV-related care continues to vary by state.
 However, plans sold through the Marketplace have to cover a minimum set of essential health benefits.
 These benefits include prescription drugs, mental health care, and chronic disease management.

 The Affordable Care Act also prohibits insurers from placing lifetime and annual dollar limits on essential health benefits.
 This means you can no longer “max out” of care that you need.
-Because benefits will vary by plan, we encourage you to take advantage of free help (either in-person or by phone) from a trained assister to help you consider your options.
+Because benefits vary by plan, we encourage you to take advantage of free help (either in-person or by phone) from a trained assister to help you consider your options.

 It depends on your plan.
 Every plan sold in the Marketplace must provide a link to its drug formulary (the list of drugs that are covered).
 If you need a certain drug, you can check this formulary to find out if it is covered before you sign up for coverage.
 It is also very important to see what “tier” level your drugs are on – those at the higher or specialty tiers may require you to pay higher out-of-pocket costs.

-Because prescription drug coverage will vary by plan, we encourage you to take advantage of free help (either in-person or by phone) from a trained assister to help you consider your options and contact your local Ryan White program.
+Because prescription drug coverage vary by plan, we encourage you to take advantage of free help (either in-person or by phone) from a trained assister to help you consider your options and contact your local Ryan White program.

 Every plan sold in the Marketplace must provide a link to its directory of health providers.
 If you already have an LGBTQ-friendly provider that you know and trust, you can use this directory to find out if your provider is included before you sign up for coverage.